elviorodriguez/MultimerMapper/README.md

 Here's how it works:
  - **Start with protein sequences**: Input a list of protein sequences you want to study.
 Typically, they will come from an interactomic experiment.
- - **Generate predictions**: MultimerMapper guides you to create the most informative set of protein structure predictions using AF2-multimer (AF3 soon!).
+ - **Generate predictions**: MultimerMapper guides you to create the most informative set of protein structure predictions using AF2-multimer (and now AF3 too!).
  - **Analyze interactions**: The tool examines how proteins interact in different combinations (2-mers, 3-mers, etc.) and compares these interactions.
  - **Classify interactions**: MultimerMapper categorizes protein-protein interactions as: *static* (always present), *dynamic positive* (only activated in certain modeling contexts), *dynamic negative* (inhibited in different modeling context).
  - **Visualize results**: The tool creates 2D and 3D visualizations to help you answer: